 Small business and marketing experts we talked to shared their perspective on how AI technology, changing demographics, humanized marketing, and cashless payment options will not only help small business gain and keep customers in 2019 but also help improve efficiency in their day-to-day work.

-Source: Infusionsoft by Keap 2019 Small Business Marketing Trends Report.
-In October 2018, Infusionsoft by Keap surveyed a panel of 1,467 self-identified small business owners from across the United States via an online questionnaire.
-Respondents were not necessarily customers of Infusionsoft by Keap, and the survey did not identify Infusionsoft by Keap as a sponsor.
+Source: Keap 2019 Small Business Marketing Trends Report.
+In October 2018, Keap surveyed a panel of 1,467 self-identified small business owners from across the United States via an online questionnaire.
+Respondents were not necessarily customers of Keap, and the survey did not identify Keap as a sponsor.